tari-project/rfcs/src/RFC-0313_VNRegistration.md

 - the validator MUST reject instructions for epoch 12.

 Point (b) - the start of epoch 12:
-- the validator nodeset is final for epoch 12.
+- the validator node set is final for epoch 12.
 - the active epoch remains at 11.
+This is because validators may not have reached epoch 12/point (b) and therefore will only accept epoch 11.
-- the validator MUST accept instructions from epoch 11 and 12.
+- a validator MUST accept instructions from epoch 11 and 12.
+- a validator may receive a leader proposal for epoch 11 and 12, however a well-behaved validator MUST only vote for one of these proposals.

 Point (c) - the transition point for epoch 12:
 - the active epoch is now 12
 - the validator MUST reject instructions from 11.
-- it is assumed at this point that almost all (at least $2f + 1$) nodes are now on epoch 12
+- it is assumed at this point that almost all (at least $2f + 1$) nodes will accept epoch 12

 #### Validator Node Set Definition